FarisPalayi/Order-summary-component/README.md

     <summary>Get the identifier of a vscode extension</summary>
   </details>

-- I used certain format to commits. by adding certain keywords like **chore:**, **build:**, **feat:** to make the commit messages more organized and readable, which I got from the VueJs github repository.
+- I used a simple format/method to when writing commit messages. by adding certain keywords like **chore:**, **build:**, **feat:** to make the commit messages more organized and readable, which I got from the VueJs github repository.

   - chore: if it is a small/mundane task
   - feat: when added new feature
   - build: build, deployment related changes
-  - refactor: when rewriting existing code(refactoring)
+  - refactor: when rewriting/making changes to existing code(refactoring)

 - I learned some new git commands as well:
-  - `git add -p` : It can be used to stage only the desired changes to git. ie. it'll make it possible to stage chunks/hunks of changes rather all the changes.
+  - `git add -p` : It can be used to stage only the desired changes to git. i.e. it'll make it possible to stage/add chunks/hunks of changes rather than all the changes.
   - `git reflog` - Kinda like `git log`, but gives more info.
-It can be used to undo even a hard rest.
+It can be used to undo even a hard reset.
-  - `git merge --abort` - To abort a merge
+  - `git merge --abort` - To abort a merge and go back.

 ```css
 .proud-of-this-css {